-Paragraphs within the body of the record on appeal should be single-spaced, with double spaces between paragraphs.
+Paragraphs within the body of the printed record should be single-spaced, with double spaces between paragraphs.
 The body of petitions, notices of appeal, responses, motions, and briefs should be double-spaced, with captions, headings, issues, and long quotes single-spaced.